Should You Own Life Insurance Over Age 60?

 Today!
 Because it will never be cheaper than it is right now.
 Hybrid LTC policies require underwriting.
 Next year, the same policy will be more expensive, simply because you’re one year older.
 And if you get sick or injured in the future, it’s possible that you’ll never even qualify for a hybrid LTC policy.

-Many people qualify for a standard life insurance policy, but they don’t qualify for the long-term care rider, because both mortality and morbidity underwriting are typically required for hybrid LTC policies.
+Many people qualify for a standard life insurance policy, but they don’t qualify for the long-term care rider.
+Why?
+Because both mortality and morbidity underwriting are typically required for hybrid LTC policies.
 Common issues that prevent people from adding an LTC rider to their life insurance policy include: back, knee, hip, or joint pain; use of narcotic pain medication; a history of anxiety or depression; uncontrolled diabetes; or persistent forgetfulness or memory loss.
 Additionally, many insurance carriers require people to pass what’s called a “Senior Assessment” before they can qualify for a hybrid LTC policy, which many senior individuals can fail.
 But if you apply for an application while you’re still young, you never have to worry about that Senior Assessment, and the insurance carrier can issue you a preferred policy.

 How much long-term care protection do you need?

 At the low-end, a long-term care event costs $180,000 for a woman, and it costs $107,000 for a man.
 At the high-end, a long-term care event costs $380,000 for a woman and $225,000 for a man.
 The discrepancy in cost is because, on average, women need long-term care for 3.7 years, while men need it for 2.2 years.
 Nationally, the median cost for long-term care ranges from $47,616 to $102,200 per year, according to a 2019 cost of care survey.

 How much will long-term care cost in the future?